Slaymish/my-digital-garden/src/site/notes/SWEN221/Super constructors.md

 ## Traditional Java Sub-classing

-- Point is responsible to initialize x and y
+- Point is responsible to initialise x and y
 - Point 3D may not even know x,y

 ```java